NassimNatA/School_District_Analysis/README.md

 ![image2](https://github.com/NassimNatA/School_District_Analysis/blob/master/Resources/Screen%20Shot%202020-08-30%20at%2010.37.24%20PM.png)

 ## Summary
-After modifying the math and recordings scores for Thomas High School, it is evident that the district-wide analysis was modified by excluding the incorrect scores from THS.
+After modifying the math and recordings scores for Thomas High School, it is evident that the district-wide analysis was affected by excluding the incorrect scores from THS.
+This is shown in the top 5 and bottom 5 schools performing schools that are now ranked differently than the ranking with the THS data present.